NEW, AMD uProf 3.5 is now available Jan 17, 2022 Downloads Documentation

 Operating Systems

-AMD uProf supports the 64-bit version of Operating Systems.
+- AMD uProf supports the 64-bit version of the following operating systems:

 - Windows Server 2019 and 2022